OpenBCI/Documentation/docs/05ThirdParty/03-WiFiShield/12-Wifi_Programming_Tutorial.md

 ### Get WiFi Shield on Your Wireless Network

-Then get your WiFi Shield on your local wireless network if it's not already.
-A the tutorial to [get your WiFi Shield on your wireless network](http://docs.openbci.com/Tutorials/03-Wifi_Getting_Started_Guide#wifi-getting-started-guide-get-the-wifi-shield-on-your-wireless-network) if located in the [WiFi Shield Getting Started Guide](http://docs.openbci.com/Tutorials/03-Wifi_Getting_Started_Guide#wifi-getting-started-guide-overview).
+Then [get your WiFi Shield on your local wireless network](01GettingStarted/01-Boards/03-Wifi_Getting_Started_Guide.md#get-the-wifi-shield-on-your-wireless-network) if it's not already.

 ### Get Address of WiFi Shield

-Find the IP Address of your WiFi Sheild by clicking the '>' button in the WiFi section of the Control Panel, and then clicking the IP Address button, as shown in the image below:
+Find the IP Address of your WiFi Shield by clicking the '>' button in the WiFi section of the Control Panel, and then clicking the IP Address button, as shown in the image below:

 ![image](assets/ThirdPartyImages/IPfind.png)

-If you're having issues with that step, here's a more in-depth tutorial on using the OpenBCI_GUI to get [your shields ip address](http://docs.openbci.com/Tutorials/03-Wifi_Getting_Started_Guide#wifi-getting-started-guide-get-wifi-shield-ip-mac-address-firmware-version-and-more-get-wifi-shield-ip-address).
+If you're having issues with that step, here's a more in-depth tutorial on using the OpenBCI_GUI to get [your shields ip address](01GettingStarted/01-Boards/03-Wifi_Getting_Started_Guide.md#get-wifi-shield-ip-address).

 ### Go to /update Page of WiFi Shield